 Farmhouse circa 1986.

 The land was purchased from the Carter family.
-It came with an early 18th-century farmhouse, barn and outbuildings.
+It came with an early 18th-century farmhouse, barn, and outbuildings.
 The Farmhouse was originally located closer to what is now Route 70; it was moved to its current location many years ago.
-Aside from a small pumphouse now located in the Vegetable Garden, the Farmhouse is the only original farm building remaining, and it houses administrative offices.
+The Farmhouse is the only original farm building remaining, and it houses administrative offices.
 While there is no proof of agricultural use prior to the 20th-century, aside from the remaining stone walls that crisscross the property, it’s very likely it was farmed for generations.
 The earliest deed we have discovered dates to 1718.
 By the 1940s, the Carter’s dairy farm was known as “Tower Hill Farm.”
 Tower Hill itself was given that name in the late 19th century during the surveying work to complete the Wachusett Reservoir.